PostHog/posthog.com/contents/customers/headshot-pro.md

 date: 2024-06-02
 ---

-Founded by serial AI entrepreneur Danny Postma, [Headshot Pro](https://www.headshotpro.com/) has rapidly grown to become one of the most popular AI photo generation tools on the internet.
+Founded by serial AI entrepreneur Danny Postma, [Headshot Pro](https://www.headshotpro.com/) has rapidly grown to become one of the most popular AI photo generation tools.
 Despite only launching earlier this year, the platform has already gathered over 80,000 users and generated more than 13 million images.

 “I used to have a whole bunch of side projects,” says Danny, “But Headshot Pro was so successful it’s become my main focus.
 I’ve started to build a team around it and that’s where our need for product analytics came from — I needed one source of truth for both marketing and developers to share.”